andgandolfi/aoc-21-java/README.md

 * Open, read and write files
 * Different types of data structures available in Java (including thread-safe ones)
 * Iterators

+## Things to refactor
+* put days in different packages
+* utils should just return the stream